Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 Sports betting was once a hobby for sports enthusiasts looking to make the games a little more exciting.
 But with the emergence of machine learning algorithms, predictive models are being built with the aim of predicting the results of sporting events in order to generate a small expected-profit for every bet.
 There are professional sports bettors all over the world that try to exploit small statistical advantages over a large volume of bets in order to turn a profit.

 The goals of this project are as follows:
-* Develop a machine learning model that was be used to predict which team will score more points in the second-half of National Basketball Association (NBA) games.
+* Develop a machine learning model used to predict which team will score more points in the second-half of National Basketball Association (NBA) games.
 * Use the model to predict the second-half result of games during the 2015, 2016, and 2017 NBA seasons.
 * Use those predictions, along with the historical betting odds for the second-half money-line bet, in a cost/benefit analysis to develop a betting strategy for using the model.
 * Test the betting strategy on the 2018 and 2019 NBA seasons in a betting simulation.